davewallace/davewallace.io/doc/README.md

 Ordered by desired relevance:

-	1		_Recruiter_ - short on time, looking for long and short-term workable hooks based on their experience and knowledge of me.
+	1		_Recruiter_ - short on time, looking for long and short-term workable hooks based on their experience and knowledge of me and current market needs.
 	2		_Employer_ - curious and seeking fast confirmation of relevance.
 Assumed critical of all aspects of product.
 	3		_Network Connection_ - potentially wide audience with good chance of tech savvy, may be critical of design and structure - but also may be curious.